Q: What health precautions are you taking in your studios?

 Q: How do I pay my bill?

-A: Tuition can be paid by check, or pay online with a card using this link.
+A: Tuition can be paid by check, or electronically by logging into your account.
+You can also make a one-time online card payment using this link.

 Q: Do you offer discounts?